DannnB/DanBDesigns/about.md

 I have studied and experienced a range of stuff from print to screen.
 Collage and University.

 Also having a large curated collection of books I enjoy.
 Science/Physics, Design, Web, Fine Art, Encyclopaedias (*Sometimes better than Google for ideas*), Graphic Novels/Comics.
-[Pintrest](https://www.pinterest.com/DanBDesigns/){:target="_blank"} again is my main online source for these topics.
+[Pinterest](https://www.pinterest.com/DanBDesigns/){:target="_blank"} is my main online source for these topics.

 [Michio Kaku](http://mkaku.org/){:target="_blank"} is one of my favourite physicists.